Book 2 in the Fae Touched Series

 “Abandon my Ca’anam.”
 James’ voice broke.
 “Knowingly cause Sarah pain.”

 “She’ll forgive you.”
-Myles slipped the mirrored aviators on and turned to leave the small vestibule.
+The vampire’s popped his jacket’s collar to cover the bare skin on his nape before slipping on mirrored aviators and turning to leave the small vestibule.

-James opened the mating bond; the connection with Sarah strummed with warmth and love.
+James opened the mating bond; the connection with Sarah strummed with peace and contentment.
 The pull of their tie told him she was west of the chapel.
 Still asleep in their bed.
 He’d left a note, explaining he had to run an errand for the Guard.
 The first of many lies to come if he accepted the assignment.

 He couldn’t do it.
 Couldn’t hurt Sarah.